CodeToGather/Code2Gather/questions/medium/LongestPalindrome.md

 ---
-title: Longest Palindrome substring
+title: Longest Palindrome Substring
 difficulty: Medium
 ---

 ## Text

-Find the longest substring which is a palindrome from a string input
+Find the longest substring which is a palindrome from a string input.

-Sample input
+**Sample Input**

 ```markdown
 abbaabcba
 ```

-Sample output
+**Sample Output**

 ```markdown
 abcba